Why Adam Levine May Quit ‘The Voice’ After Season 12

 “Miley’s dying to get out of there,” continued the source amid the feud accusations between the singer and Adam prior to reports he may be leaving rather than appearing with the star again.
 “Things are so bad.
 She’s had enough.”

-Adam Levine never officially confirmed or denied his supposed feud with Miley, though the latest speculation that he could quitting The Voice – or at least sit out one season – come shortly after it was alleged that Levine recently told producers that he only wants to do one cycle per year going forward.
+Adam Levine never officially confirmed or denied his supposed feud with Miley, though the latest speculation that he could quit The Voice – or at least sit out one season – come shortly after it was alleged that Levine recently told producers that he only wants to do one cycle per year going forward.

 “We’re told Adam only wants to do one cycle a year,” TMZ recently claimed of Levine’s wishes amid reports NBC is looking to bring back American Idol to replace one cycle of The Voice per year, though Adam hasn’t yet commented on reports he may be leaving.